Chris-Stevenson-Git/Knock-Example-React/README.md

 If it's successful then we
 1. Set our local storage to have a json web token validating our login.
+* Local storage persists even after we close the tab or the browser.
+In our rails server our 'jwt' tokens are valid for 1 day so our users only need to login once a day.
 2. Set axios default headers to have an authorization key.
+* This makes it so any further Axios requests for the current session of this app automatically send through the token in a header, without us needing to explicitly set that header in each axios request.
+You'll notice we are explicitly sending them through anyway, this is to show both ways you can do this!
-3. Call the inherited function so that we can set the current user in App.js
+3. Call the function setCurrentUser that was passed in as a prop so that we can set the current user in App.js
 4. Redirect the URL of the page to /my_profile so we can load the MyProfile component.